 Establish a daily routine

-If you want to manage preschool at home, the first thing as parenting guides to do is create a schedule.
+If you want to manage preschool at home, the first thing parenting guides do is create a schedule.
 Having a consistent routine brings a sense of familiarity to your little one as they can associate a certain time with school, a certain time with a nap and play activities.
-Repetitive routines will help them learn about sequences, time and develop autonomy.
-Set the routine close to school timings so they don’t have a hard timing adjusting once things are back to normal.
+Repetitive routines will help them learn about sequences, and time and develop autonomy.
+Set the routine close to school timings so they don’t have a hard time adjusting once things are back to normal.
 Once you create a routine, remember to stick to it.
 You can also create a picture schedule of all the classes for easier understanding.

 Set up a designated space for your preschooler to study

 If your toddler has regular online classes, it is essential to set up a study corner in a quiet corner of the house.
 This space should ideally be different from their play area.
 You can incorporate their own desk and a bookshelf for convenience.
 Having a studying setup also gives them a place to store all their stationary since preschoolers at home tend to lose their stuff quite easily.
 If space for a desk isn’t feasible, you can also set up a small table on the bed.

 Reduce distractions for your little preschooler at home